Parents Helping Parents

 Third, the Board has established a committee to prepare plans for deciding on a succession strategy.

-Fourth, the Executive Director has made clear his intention to be available as an advisor to his successor.
-He would consider retaining some responsibilities for a transitional period, such as fundraising, in order to support a new Executive Director.
+Fifth, the Executive Director has made clear his intention to be available as an advisor to his successor.
+He would consider retaining some responsibilities for a transitional period, such as grant writing, in order to support a new Executive Director.

-As a very small organization with just six staff (albeit with many volunteers), the abilities and personality of the Executive Director are critical to the organization’s success.
+As a very small organization with just six staff (plus many volunteers), the abilities and personality of the Executive Director are critical to the organization’s success.
 To remain relevant and viable, PHP must successfully transition to a new Executive Director in the near future.

 |Number of Full Time Staff||3|